ajhofmann/poltergeist/README.md

     as a 2-element array, e.g. [1024, 768].
 Default: [1024, 768]
 *   `:screen_size` (Array) - The dimensions the window size will be set to when Window#maximize is called.
 Expressed as a 2-element array, e.g. [1600, 1200].
 Default: [1366, 768]
-*   `:phantomjs_options` (Array) - Additional [command line options](http://phantomjs.org/api/command-line.html)
-    to be passed to PhantomJS, e.g. `['--load-images=no', '--ignore-ssl-errors=yes']`
-*   `:extensions` (Array) - An array of JS files to be preloaded into the phantomjs browser.
+*   `:extensions` (Array) - An array of JS files to be preloaded into the browser.
 Useful for faking unsupported APIs.
-*   `:port` (Fixnum) - The port which should be used to communicate with the PhantomJS process.
-Defaults to a random open port.
-*   `:host` (String) - The name or IP of the PhantomJS host.
-Default is '127.0.0.1'.
 *   `:url_blacklist` (Array) - Default session url blacklist - expressed as an array of strings to match against requested URLs.
 *   `:url_whitelist` (Array) - Default session url whitelist - expressed as an array of strings to match against requested URLs.